Vladimir Nabokov: Career

-Berlin (1922–37)
+Berlin (1922–1937)

 In 1920, Nabokov's family moved to Berlin, where his father set up the émigré newspaper Rul ("Rudder").
-Nabokov followed them to Berlin two years later, after completing his studies at Cambridge.
+Nabokov joined them in Berlin two years later, after completing his studies at Cambridge.

 In March 1922, Russian monarchists Pyotr Shabelsky-Bork and Sergey Taboritsky shot and killed Nabokov's father in Berlin as he was shielding their target, Pavel Milyukov, a leader of the Constitutional Democratic Party-in-exile.
 Shortly after his father's death, Nabokov's mother and sister moved to Prague.
 Nabokov drew upon his father's death repeatedly in his fiction.
 On one interpretation of his novel Pale Fire, an assassin kills the poet John Shade when his target is a fugitive European monarch.

 Nabokov stayed in Berlin, where he had become a recognised poet and writer in Russian within the émigré community; he published under the nom de plume V. Sirin (a reference to the fabulous bird of Russian folklore).
 To supplement his scant writing income, he taught languages and gave tennis and boxing lessons.
 Dieter E. Zimmer has written of Nabokov's 15 Berlin years, "he never became fond of Berlin, and at the end intensely disliked it.
 He lived within the lively Russian community of Berlin that was more or less self-sufficient, staying on after it had disintegrated because he had nowhere else to go to.
 He knew little German.
 He knew few Germans except for landladies, shopkeepers, and immigration officials at the police headquarters."

 Marriage

 In 1922, Nabokov became engaged to Svetlana Siewert, but she broke the engagement off early in 1923 when her parents worried whether he could provide for her.
 In May 1923, he met Véra Evseyevna Slonim, a Russian-Jewish woman, at a charity ball in Berlin.
 They married in April 1925.
 Their only child, Dmitri, was born in 1934.

-In the course of 1936, Véra lost her job because of the increasingly anti-Semitic environment; Sergey Taboritsky was appointed deputy head of Germany's Russian-émigré bureau; and Nabokov began seeking a job in the English-speaking world.
+In the course of 1936, Véra lost her job because of the increasingly antisemitic environment; Sergey Taboritsky was appointed deputy head of Germany's Russian-émigré bureau; and Nabokov began seeking a job in the English-speaking world.

-France (1937–40)
+France (1937–1940)

 In 1937, Nabokov left Germany for France, where he had a short affair with Irina Guadanini, also a Russian émigrée.
 His family followed him to France, making en route their last visit to Prague, then spent time in Cannes, Menton, Cap d'Antibes, and Fréjus, finally settling in Paris.
 This city also had a Russian émigré community.

 In 1939, in Paris, Nabokov wrote the 55-page novella The Enchanter, his final work of Russian fiction.
 He later called it "the first little throb of Lolita."

 In May 1940, the Nabokovs fled the advancing German troops, reaching the United States via the SS Champlain.
-Nabokov's brother Sergei did not leave France, and he died at the Neuengamme concentration camp on 9 January 1945.
+Nabokov's brother Sergey did not leave France, and he died at the Neuengamme concentration camp on 9 January 1945.

 United States

-New York City (1940–41)
+New York City (1940–1941)

 The Nabokovs settled in Manhattan, and Vladimir began volunteer work as an entomologist at the American Museum of Natural History.